-Ukraine war: West made 'terrible mistake' over Putin - PM
+Ukraine war: West made 'terrible mistake' after Crimea - PM

 Since Russia invaded Ukraine last month, a growing number of Russians have been sanctioned by the UK.
 Most recently, 386 Russian MPs who voted to recognise two rebel-held areas of eastern Ukraine as independent have been hit by asset freezes and UK travel bans.

-Fast-tracked legislation, passed in the early hours of Tuesday, will now allow the UK to automatically sanction those who have had their assets already frozen by the EU, US or Canada.
+The fast-tracked Economic Crime Bill, passed in the early hours of Tuesday, will now allow the UK to automatically sanction those who have had their assets already frozen by the EU, US or Canada.

 This will potentially open the door to hundreds more individual sanctions.